-It’s a pleasant enough night, warm and breezy, and I want to kill some time before heading back to the hostel; going back too early would be a sure admission of banality and defeat.
-In the centre of the eponymous Largo there stands a towering statue, in bronze, of the great man himself, Luís Vaz de Camões, a poet revered by the Portuguese in much the same way that the English venerate Shakespeare and the Italians Dante.
-There he is laurel wreathed and in an appropriately majestic posture, his left forearm crooked forward and the sword held in his other hand dragging the ground behind him so that you can almost hear the screech of steel.
-Underneath Camões, and surmounted on a series of smaller plinths that are clustered around the main pedestal, are statues of other, marginally less exalted, figures from the annals of the Lusitanian past, but carved in stone instead of metal.
+It’s a pleasant enough night, warm and breezy, and I want to kill some time before heading back to my hostel: going back this early would be a sure admission of banality and defeat.
+In the centre of the eponymous Largo there stands a towering statue in bronze, of the great man himself, Luís Vaz de Camões, a poet revered by the Portuguese in much the same way that the English venerate Shakespeare and the Italians Dante.
+There he stands, laurel wreathed and in appropriately majestic posture, his left forearm crooked forward and with the sword held in his other hand dragging on the ground behind him, so that you can almost hear the screech of steel.
+Underneath Camões, and surmounted on a series of smaller plinths clustered around the main pedestal are statues of other, marginally less exalted, figures from the annals of the Lusitanian past, but this time carved in stone instead of metal.

-The next morning I get a good look at the scrawny owner of that weedy voice.
-He sports a pair of black skinny jeans and has a straggly birdsnest of a backcombed bouffant that’s just a couple of years out of date — which perversely enough makes it come across as quite rebellious in a devil may care kind of way — pallid skin the luminescence of soggy cottage cheese and goofy, childlike features that he’s probably doing his utmost to wreck through riotous living to get taken more seriously but which given that he’s in his early 20s are still only lightly ravaged; and to set it all off he’s sporting a big bruised black eye.
+The next morning I get a good look at the scrawny owner of the weedy blanket-filtered voice.
+He’s in his early 20s, wears a pair of black skinny jeans and sports a birds nest bouffant that’s a good couple of years out of date — which perversely enough makes it come across as quite rebellious in a devil may care fashion.
+He has pallid skin the luminescence and texture of soggy cottage cheese and the kind of goofy, childlike features that he’s probably doing his utmost to wreck with drink and drugs, just to get his peers to take him more seriously; and to set it all off he’s got a big bruised black eye.
 He’s the kind of character I would have been incredibly impressed by 10-15 years ago and which to be honest I’m still kind of impressed by.
 We get into conversation.
-One of the first questions I ask him, rather inevitably, is whether he’s a musician to which he replies that, yes, he’s a singer.
-He tells me he’s originally from Turin but that of recent he’s been living in London (I wasn’t far off with the French accent then, just a couple of dozen miles across the Alps is all).
+One of the first questions I ask him is the obvious one, that is whether he’s a musician to which he replies, yes, he’s a singer.
+He tells me he’s originally from Turin but recently he’s been living in London (I wasn’t far off with the French accent then, just a couple of hundred miles across the Alps is all).
 He says he’s decided to move to Lisbon, which I imagine given the black eye was likely to have been a fairly impromptu decision on his part.

-Then he tries to sell me the Portuguese SIM card he bought yesterday, which is of zero use to me, and tells me the 18 euros a night the hostel is charge is too much for him and that he needs to find somewhere cheaper to stay.
+The lad tries to sell me the Portuguese SIM card he bought yesterday which is of zero use to me, and complains about how the 18 euros a night the hostel is charging is too much for him and that he needs to find somewhere cheaper to stay.
 I helpfully suggest AirBnB although at that point, after I’ve rebuffed the offer of the Portuguese SIM, it feels like he’s not even listening to me but talking out loud to himself.
 I try to talk to him a little in my shaky Italian which seems to endear me to most Italians I meet abroad, but he won’t take the bait and continues speaking flawless English in his stonerish drawl.
 It looks like I haven’t really made a new friend after all.
 I pack up my belongings, my pyjamas, my overnight things, into my suitcase and check out.